The Bride (Kill Bill): Writing

 According to Thurman, she and Tarantino created the Bride during the filming of Tarantino's 1994 film Pulp Fiction, in which she starred.
 Thurman provided the Bride's first name and Tarantino her last name.

 Tarantino developed many of the Bride's characteristics for the character of Shosanna Dreyfus for his 2009 film Inglourious Basterds, which he worked on before Kill Bill.
 Originally, Dreyfus would be an assassin with a list of Nazis she would cross off as she killed.
 Tarantino later switched the character to the Bride and redeveloped Dreyfus.

 Tarantino said he saved most of the Bride's character development for the second film: "As far as the first half is concerned, I didn't want to make her sympathetic.
 I wanted to make her scary."
 Thurman cited Clint Eastwood's performance as Blondie in the 1966 film The Good, the Bad and the Ugly, as an inspiration; in her words, Eastwood "says almost nothing but somehow manages to portray a whole character".
 Tarantino said that he "loves" the Bride and that he "killed himself to put her in a good place" for the ending.

 Cultural influence

 In 2010, Entertainment Weekly named the Bride the 99th-greatest character of the preceding 20 years, and in 2015 Empire named her the 23rd-greatest film character of all time.
 In 2013, researchers named a new species of parasitic wasp, Cystomastacoides kiddo, after her, saying it was inspired by "the deadly biology [of the wasp] to the host".
 The American basketball player Kobe Bryant adopted the Bride's codename, "Black Mamba", for himself.
 The American actress Evan Rachel Wood played a character inspired by the Bride and another of Thurman's characters, Mia Wallace from Pulp Fiction, in a 2019 stage musical based on Tarantino's films, Fox Force Five and the Tyranny of Evil Men.
 The character was later portrayed by Lindsey Gort in a 2021 production.

+When a video file with Kill Bill in the title finishes on VLC media player, the app's orange traffic-cone logo turns yellow with black stripes and a blood stain on the base, alluding to the Bride's iconic outfit.